 Medieval Studies is part of a lively interdisciplinary community at the University of Mississippi that sponsors speakers, performers, annual essay prizes, “movie nights,” and reading groups.
 We currently have 16 professors from 8 different departments who teach over 30 undergraduate courses and several graduate courses on medieval subjects.
 Graduate students can enroll in the Medieval Studies Graduate minor while undergrads can pursue the Medieval Studies Minor.

-Students who pursue the Minor in Medieval Studies will learn that “the Middle Ages”— the period covering the years 476-1517, the fall of Rome to the Protestant Reformation— was in fact comprised of a wide variety of cultures, artistic trends, literatures, languages, philosophies, and religious practices.
-As an interdisciplinary minor, Medieval Studies complements many majors well as it encourages more focused learning within fields such as history, English, foreign languages, religion, art, and music.
+Students who pursue Medieval Studies will learn that “the Middle Ages” was in fact comprised of various cultures, artistic trends, literature, languages, philosophies, and religious practices.
+As an interdisciplinary course of study, Medieval Studies complements many majors well as it encourages more focused learning within fields such as history, English, foreign languages, religion, art, and music.

-The Minor in Medieval Studies is well-suited to a student who
+Medieval Studies is well-suited to a student who:

-For more information about the Minor in Medieval Studies or the community of medievalists at Ole Miss, feel free to contact me.
+For more information about the undergraduate Minor in Medieval Studies, graduate Minor in Medieval Studies, or the community of medievalists at the University of Mississippi, please contact Dr. Mary Hayes.